Prompt reinforcing for long-term planning of large language models: Reinforced Prompt Optimisation

 where $\feedback_{\TD,j}$ is the turn-level feedback at turn $j$.
-All turn-level feedback, $\feedback_{\TD,1:j}$, will be summarised by $\LLM_F$ into a final $\feedback_{\TD}$ afterwards (details of the prompt are shown in \autoref{fig:td-feedbacker}).
-Rather than waiting until the dialogue ends, the feedbacker provides incremental assessments at each turn, including the prediction of user sentiment and expected dialogue success, along with actionable suggestions.
+All turn-level feedback, $\feedback_{\TD,1:j}$, is then summarised into final dialogue-level feedback $\feedback_{\TD}$ (prompt details in \autoref{fig:td-feedbacker}; examples in \autoref{fig:feedback-example}, \autoref{fig:feedback-example-dialogue}, and \autoref{fig:feedback-example-final}).
+Instead of waiting for dialogue completion, TD-style feedback provides incremental sentiment/success predictions and actionable suggestions.

-In other words, TD-style feedback treats the immediate user response as a short-term reward \citep{ghazarian-etal-2022-wrong}, while also estimating long-term outcomes such as task success.
-This idea can be formalised through the \emph{TD error}, which balances short-term reward and long-term estimation:

-where $r_t$ corresponds to the short-term reward (e.g., user sentiment after the current turn), $V(s_t)$ is approximated by the previous turn-level feedback, and $V(s_{t+1})$ represents the estimated long-term value of continuing the dialogue toward successful task completion.
-This dual perspective enables the system to refine both local decision-making at the turn level and global trajectory planning across the full interaction.